HTTPS and SSL for Nginx

 }

 Replace yourdomain.com with your domain or the IP address where your Countly server is located.
-Also, use the same value for localhost
+Also, use the same value for localhost that you used in the previous example.

 If you did not replace your current configuration with the provided example and would like to Force Redirect Dashboard traffic to HTTPS, modify the "location /" section for the 80 port as shown below: